-Headquartered in The Hague, the Netherlands, we assist the 28 EU Member States in their fight against serious international crime and terrorism.
+Headquartered in The Hague, the Netherlands, we support the 27 EU Member States in their fight against terrorism, cybercrime and other serious and organised forms of crime.
 We also work with many non-EU partner states and international organisations.

-Large-scale criminal and terrorist networks pose a significant threat to the internal security of the EU.
-Terrorism, cybercrime and people smuggling, to name just a few, pose a severe threat to the safety and livelihood of its people.
+Large-scale criminal and terrorist networks pose a significant threat to the internal security of the EU and to the safety and livelihood of its people.
 The biggest security threats come from:

 - international drug trafficking and money laundering;